Host a STEM Ambassador

 4-H STEM Content

-Fall 2023 4-H STEM Ambassadors will be prepared to lead a selected activity set.
-Each topic will have 4 sessions, designed to be one hour each in length.
-STEM topic options will be determined by early September!
+4-H STEM Ambassadors will be prepared to lead a selected activity set.
+Each topic will have four sessions, designed to be one hour each in length.
+STEM topic options will be determined by 4-H staff at the start of the semester.
+Topics will be assigned based on the age of youth participants and the needs of host sites and volunteers.
 Please note we have a limited capacity and space for volunteers and host sites, so sign up early!

 Adult hosts are invited to join in the STEM content training sessions if available.
 We found that this made for a better experience all around -for students, volunteers, and you!